AnimMouse/animmouse-website/content/post/my-asn-journey-bring-home-the-ipv6-via-wireguard.md

 ### LAN side

 Now we need to assign our devices its own IPv6 address from your prefix, but it needs to be a `/64` to be given via SLAAC.\
-You can use the [IPv6 Subnet Calculator Tool](https://www.site24x7.com/tools/ipv6-subnetcalculator.html) to choose what prefix you can use.\
+You can use the [IPv6 Subnet Calculator Tool] to choose what prefix you can use.\
-Input your IPv6 prefix on that site like `2a0f:85c1:3b2:4400::/56`, and select the number of subnets to "/64 (256) subnets."
+Input your IPv6 prefix on that site like `2a0f:85c1:3b2:4400::/56`, and select the number of subnets to "256 Subnets (/64)."

 In this example, my chosen IPv6 prefix to be given to our devices is `2a0f:85c1:3b2:4444::/64`.